SF WORSHIP AND THE SHRINE OF GEAR

 There is a tell for this mentality, and it’s the phrase, “Well I’ll just _______.”
 You hear it often by the inexperienced crowd.
 The kind that thinks buying a compass has checked the box of 'never getting lost.'
 Ask them if they’ve considered the idea of their GPS going dead or malfunctioning and they’ll say something along the lines of, “Well I’ll just use the compass I bought!”
 The lack of any navigation experience doesn’t bug them in the least.

-In the world of preparedness and tactical skills this sort of logic is all-too familiar.
+In the very online and hypothetical world of preparedness and tactical skills this sort of logic is all-too familiar.
 It’s a human condition that isn’t unique to our little slice of the world.
 It’s the same thing that makes folks buy new spandex in order to get in shape.
 The money spent makes them feel good, because expending the sweat is hard and takes real work.
 Folks look for gear to be the solutions to their lack-of-training issues.
 Joe thinks that scope makes him a Designated Marksman.
 Real marksmen know better.

 WHAT DOES TACTICAL EVEN MEAN ANYMORE?

 To conclude, my message is to understand what you’re preparing for.
 Most civilian scenarios revolve around natural disasters and ideological unrest.
-Would you believe that the IDF Special Forces don’t have a protocol for what to do in a tornado?
+Would you believe that the IDF SF crews don’t have a protocol for what to do in a tornado?
 I have doubts that an Air Force PJ was sent to Ferguson, MO in 2012 to aid the police with his extensive knowledge of domestic political uprising.

 If your life doesn't call for a military solution, you may want to look somewhere other than the military for methods.
 A great starting point would be to continue reading right here on ISG where we offer our thoughts on more immediate and practical concerns to the prepared citizen.
 Situational Awareness, Threat Detection, and Every Day Carry recommendations.
 We don't know everything every reader may encounter, but between all the members of the team at least one of us has experienced all the most common.